 Welsh word for "hill" or "mound," according to Behind The Name, and while it's traditionally been used as a masculine name, it's now considered unisex, especially with spelling variations like Brynne and Brinn.
+3 Idra

 One of my OB nurses was named Dahlia and she was an absolute saint, so I'm a huge fan of this name.

 The name Slate is American in origin and means "

 gray-green rock," according to Baby Names.
 15 Clover

 Clover is one adorable, flowery baby name that feels perfect for the nature-loving set.
 The plant also has a "long

 association with good luck, via the four-leaf clover, and through the shamrock symbol," according to Nameberry.
 16 Canyon

 The name Canyon might conjure up images of the Grand Canyon, but the name is actually Spanish in origin, and means "